tacgomes/investir/README.md

 Some examples in how to use this software are described next.

-View the stock buy or sell orders placed:
+View the stock buying and selling orders placed:

     investir orders examples/freetrade.csv